What Is a Widget on a Website?

 Booking Widgets

-Many websites that offer services that require booking appointments or meetings use booking widgets to provide customers with easy access to their calendars.
-With these, users can see what dates are available and schedule their slots without having to navigate to another page.
+Many websites that offer services requiring appointments or meetings use booking widgets to give customers easy access to their calendars.
+With these, users can see available dates and schedule their slots without having to navigate to another page.

 How to Add Widgets to a Website